How History-Rich Companies Keep Growing

 Let's think about tools and what they contribute to your overall success.
 Technology and tools enable, empower and support the execution of an idea.
 No one (I hope) has ever said "I'm going to be a best-selling author just as soon as Word writes my novel."

 The tools you have at your disposal won't execute as if by magic.
-Even the smartest technologies rely on human intervention.
+Even the smartest technologies rely on human interaction in some way.
 The right people, knowing how to select and apply the right tools at the right time, will ultimately deliver results.

 History-rich companies are often fortunate to have loyal employees.